 Ghost Tours & Haunted Places In Portland

-Dive deep into the dark corners of Portland’s history with this chilling walking tour.
-Traverse the city streets as you uncover tales of restless spirits, mischievous poltergeists, and notorious psychopaths that have left an indelible mark on the Rose City’s past.
+Dive deep into the dark corners of Portland’s history with this chilling walking tour and explore the city streets as you uncover tales of restless spirits, mischievous poltergeists, and notorious psychopaths that have left an indelible mark on the Rose City’s past.

-Venture beneath Portland’s bustling streets and step back in time to the era of the Shanghai Tunnels.
-Unearth the city’s secretive underground past, filled with tales of kidnapping and maritime lore, then lighten the mood with a refreshing beer tasting, celebrating Portland’s renowned craft beer scene.
+Another option is to take this tour to learn more about the era of the Shanghai Tunnels and learn the city’s secretive underground past, filled with tales of kidnapping and maritime lore (before you lighten the mood with a refreshing beer tasting, because this is Portland after all).

-Mingle with both the living and the spirited on this spooktacular pub crawl.
-As you hop from one haunted pub to another, sip on eerie elixirs and listen to ghastly tales of Portland’s paranormal patrons.
-It’s a night of boos, booze, and perhaps a phantom or two.
+Lastly, you can also consider this spooktacular pub crawl that takes you hopping from one haunted pub to another, sip on eerie elixirs and listen to ghastly tales of Portland’s paranormal patrons.

 The Shanghai Tunnels

 We’re starting this list of the most haunted places in Portland that will give you the creeps with the Shanghai Tunnels.
 Historically speaking, the Shanghai Tunnels, also known as the “Old Portland Underground,” have a sordid and grim past.
-Originating in the 1850s, these tunnels linked many of Portland’s establishments, allegedly making it easier to “Shanghai” unsuspecting souls.
-For those not in the know, “Shanghaiing” was a downright shady practice of kidnapping people, only to force them into labor aboard ships.
-The unsuspecting victims, often rendered unconscious at local taverns, would find themselves on a ship bound for… well, who knows where, by the time they came to.
+Originating in the 1850s, these tunnels linked many of Portland’s speakesies (during the prohobition era).
+However, many of the people who worked here were”Shanghaied” and in case you don’t know “Shanghaiing” was a downright shady practice of kidnapping people, only to force them into labor aboard.

 The White Eagle Saloon